enanomapper/slimmer/README.md

 The configuration of the slimming of an ontology consists of two files.
 The first file is a Java properties file, listing the ontology, a pointer to the second configuration file, and the URI of the output ontology.
+Details are found at https://github.com/enanomapper/slimmer/wiki/Slimmer-configuration-files

 For example:

     owl=http://www.bioassayontology.org/bao/bao_complete.owl
     iris=bao.iris